Wellbeing studio based in Keynsham offering holistic treatments including massage, reflexology and more. We look forward to welcoming you soon.

 Treatment generally lasts for 45 minutes to an hour, though shorter reflexology sessions may be more appropriate in some instances

-I am a qualified therapist who has undertaken the necessary training to understand the theory and practice of this particular therapy
+We are qualified therapist who has undertaken the necessary training to understand the theory and practice of this particular therapy